-(Article 12(3) of the Articles of Association stipulates that the votes attached to REN shares shall not be counted if issued by any shareholder, on their own behalf or as representative of another shareholder, which exceed 25% of the total votes corresponding to REN share capital.
-Considered for this purpose are the rights to vote inherent to REN shares which, pursuant to Article 20(1) of the Securities Code, are attributable to them.
-In accordance with Article 12(12) of the Articles of Association, shareholders which, directly or indirectly, exercise control over a company which either produces or sells electricity or natural gas, shall not be allowed voting rights at any General Meeting with regard to any Company actions, except when ERSE has recognized that no risk of conflict of interest exists.

-Nevertheless, Article 12(3) and (12) of the Articles of Association is the result of legal and/or administrative requirement and does not seek to limit voting rights, but rather to ensure the existence of a penalty system for breaching the legal limit on the ownership of the abovementioned shares and the fulfilment of the legal limit to the exercise of voting rights by certain entities).
+(Article 12(3) of the Articles of Association stipulates that the votes attached to REN shares shall not be counted if issued own behalf or as representative of another shareholder, which exceed 25% of the total votes corresponding to REN share capital.
+Considered for this purpose are the rights to vote inherent to REN shares which. pursuant to Article 20(1) of the Securities Code, are attributable to them.
+In accordance with Article 12(12) of the Articles of Association, shareholders which, directly or indirectly, exercise control over a company which either produces or sells electricity or natural gas shall not be allowed voting rights at any General Meeting with regard to any Company actions, except when ERSE has recognized that no risk of conflict of interest exists.
+Nevertheless, Article 12(3) and (12) of the Articles of Association is the result of legal and/or administrative requirement and does not seek to limit voting rights, but rather to ensure the existence of a penalty system for breaching the legal limit on the ownership of the abovementioned and the fulfilment of the legal limit to the exercise of voting rights by certain entities.
+As such, the Company's Articles of Association do not provide for any mechanism to renew or revoke these rules, as they exist to comply with legal requirements).